timh1203/algorithmDS/frontEndMasters.md

 - `react-testing-library` came about from FEM workshop
 - `dom-testing-library` came from react-testing-library and it was just general dom stuff

 - **ENZYME CONS**
+- your tests should resemble the way that your software is used
-- testing tool for react with mount, render, shallow render
+- Enzyme is testing tool for react with mount, render, shallow render
 - problems with enzyme:
 1) Enzyme provides utilities to test things that are not being used in reality like shallow rendering
 - shallow rendering doesn't render all the components and you have to make separate unit tests to tests other smaller forms, inputs, etc.
+- it will not render custom components
-- shallow rendering bottom line: makes you code to an implemetation and not behavior, which is bad
+- shallow rendering bottom line: makes you code to an implementation and not behavior, which is bad
 2) Users don't care what you name your component and the amount of components
 - The name of the function is not component because the user doesn't care what the name of it is
 - if you go to change the name, your tests breaks